Skip to main content

 Is La Cuisine de Bertrand good for a special occasion?

 Yes, with realistic expectations.
-Two consecutive Michelin Plate recognitions (2024 and 2025) signal consistent quality, and the quayside setting on Quai Ernest de Franqueville adds occasion without requiring a formal dress code.
+Two consecutive Michelin Plate recognitions (2024 and 2025) signal consistent quality, the quayside setting on Quai Ernest de Franqueville adds occasion without requiring a formal dress code.
 At €€ pricing, it is a credible choice for a birthday or anniversary dinner where you want a recognised table but not a starred price tag.

 Is La Cuisine de Bertrand worth the price?